xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.TOOLBAR**(**bar\_name**)

-Bar\_name    specifies the name of the toolbar that you want to delete.
+Bar\_name&nbsp;&nbsp;&nbsp;&nbsp;specifies the name of the toolbar that you want to delete.
 For detailed information about bar\_name, see ADD.TOOL.

 **Remarks**